inorganik/debugout.js/README.md

 ### Advantages

+- Have an idea what's going on when a client/tester reports a bug
 - Toggle console logging on and off in one place
-- Have an idea what's going on when a client/tester reports a bug
-- Know how far apart logs occur, and how long a client/tester was using your app
+- Know when things happened, and how long a client/tester was using your app